HR

 Attributes I think every onboarding software should have

 When I started evaluating reviews for onboarding platforms, I knew I needed clear criteria to separate the best from the rest.
-Below are the seven key features I considered, which you, too, should look into when choosing onboarding solutions.
+Below are the seven key features I considered, which you should also look into when choosing onboarding solutions.

 • Automation of repetitive tasks: One of the first things I looked for was how well the software could handle everyday tasks like sending out offer letters, scheduling reminders, and sending updates without manual effort.
 With a tool that automates these repetitive tasks, HR teams can focus on building relationships with new hires rather than chasing down paperwork.